Finesse/Asynchrony/README.md

 		Asyn.loop();
 	}

+**Never use any delays, sleeps and etc**.
+Instead of them use [Interval](#interval) or [Timeout](#timeout) listeners.
+Otherwise listeners will work not exacly and with delays.

-#### Adding event
+#### Adding event listeners

 	Asynchrony::identificator Asyn.add(Asynchrony::Listener* listener, void (*callback)(), int priority = 0)

 Parameters:
 * `Asynchrony::Listener* listener` Pointer to event listener object that is instance of one of classes implementing class `Asynchrony::Listener`.
-[Event listeners list](#event-listeners).
+[Ready event listeners list](#event-listeners).
 * `void (*callback)()` Function called on event triggering.
 * `int priority` Priority of listener.
 If some listeners trigger event at the same time, callback of the listener with higher priority will be called earlier.
-Default is `0`.
+Default is 0.

 Returns: `Asynchrony::identificator` Listener identificator that is used to remove listener.